learnbyexample/cli-computing/cli_computing.md

 >**`grep`** is a command-line utility for searching plain-text data sets for lines that match a regular expression.
 Its name comes from the `ed` command `g/re/p` (**g**lobally search a **r**egular **e**xpression and **p**rint), which has the same effect.

-The `grep` command has lots and lots of features, so much so that I wrote [a book](https://github.com/learnbyexample/learn_gnugrep_ripgrep) about it.
+The `grep` command has lots and lots of features, so much so that I wrote [a book](https://github.com/learnbyexample/learn_gnugrep_ripgrep) with hundreds of examples and exercises.
 The most common usage is filtering lines from the input using a regular expression (regexp).

 ### Common options

-Commonly used options are shown below.
+Commonly used options are listed below.
 Examples will be discussed in later sections.

 * `--color=auto` highlight the matching portions, filenames, line numbers, etc using colors
-* `-i` ignore case while matching
+* `-i` ignore case
-* `-v` print only non-matching lines
+* `-v` print only the non-matching lines
 * `-n` prefix line numbers for output lines
 * `-c` display only the count of output lines
 * `-l` print only the filenames matching the given expression
 * `-L` print filenames *not* matching the pattern
 * `-w` match pattern only as whole words
 * `-x` match pattern only as whole lines
-* `-F` interpret pattern as a fixed string (i.e. not a regular expression)
+* `-F` interpret pattern as a fixed string (i.e. not as a regular expression)
-* `-o` print only matching parts
+* `-o` print only the matching portions
-* `-A N` print matching line and `N` number of lines after the matched line
+* `-A N` print the matching line and `N` number of lines after the matched line
-* `-B N` print matching line and `N` number of lines before the matched line
+* `-B N` print the matching line and `N` number of lines before the matched line
-* `-C N` print matching line and `N` number of lines before and after the matched line
+* `-C N` print the matching line and `N` number of lines before and after the matched line
 * `-m N` print a maximum of `N` matching lines
 * `-q` no standard output, quit immediately if match found, useful in scripts
 * `-s` suppress error messages, useful in scripts
-* `-r` recursively search all files in the specified input folders (by default searches current directory)
+* `-r` recursively search all files in the specified input folders (by default searches the current directory)
 * `-R` like `-r`, but follows symbolic links as well
 * `-h` do not prefix filename for matching lines (default behavior for single input file)
 * `-H` prefix filename for matching lines (default behavior for multiple input files)

 ### Literal search

-The following examples would all be suited for `-F` option as these do not use regular expressions. `grep` is smart enough to do the right thing in such cases.
+The following examples would all be suited for the `-F` option as these do not use regular expressions. `grep` is smart enough to do the right thing in such cases.

 ```bash
 # lines containing 'an'